 4. A trademark attorney can help educate you on your ownership rights

 Trademark law in general protects a trademark owner’s commercial identity (goodwill, reputation, and investment in advertising) by giving the trademark owner the exclusive right to use the trademark on the type of goods or services associated with the mark.
-Before, during, and after the application process, a trademark attorney can help educate you on trademark ownership rights.
+Before, during, and after the application process, an attorney can help educate you on trademark ownership rights.

 5. A trademark attorney can help assist in the policing and enforcement of your trademark rights